andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 One step further to fill the gap between source and binary-only fuzzing is done.

-QASan is not "defintive"(tm), a lot of work has to be done like MIPS support (x86 ASan addresses are incompatible with the MIPS address space) and contribution from the OSS community are welcome.
+QASan is not "definitive"(tm), a lot of work has to be done like MIPS support (x86 ASan addresses are incompatible with the MIPS address space) and contribution from the OSS community are welcome.

-The current implementation of QASan cannot be used to fuzz system wide but there are actions to check and poison memory taht are exposed in the dispatcher and that can be used in a KASAN implementation with hypercalls (e.g. with a Windows kernel module that hooks the kernel allocator with a wrapper that inserts redzones and invalidates memory).
+The current implementation of QASan cannot be used to fuzz system-wide but there are actions to check and poison memory that are exposed in the dispatcher and that can be used in a KASAN implementation with hypercalls (e.g. with a Windows kernel module that hooks the kernel allocator with a wrapper that inserts redzones and invalidates memory).

 More work has to be done in this direction to enable the fuzzing of closed source kernels/firmwares with QASan and not only user-space applications.